 Jack Jones, co-founder of RiskLens once responded to that comment by saying, “Where we are, as a profession, it’s like we’re doctors relying on bloodletting.”

 As Jack sees it, common maturity models in our profession are missing the point by focusing on what he calls “lagging indicators” – technologies or processes we can check off a checklist.

 Those models don’t have a clearly defined meaning of maturity – a higher score is simply better than a lower score.
 “They don’t really define what maturity represents,” Jack says.
 “Many of us know organizations that score reasonably well on common risk maturity assessments, but have significant difficulty prioritizing well or executing reliably.”

 Jack has a more practical definition of maturity:

-Mature organizations are the ones that are able to “reduce noise and focus more effectively on truly high-risk concerns, choose cost-effective solutions for the risk management priorities, and execute reliably,” says Jack.
-There’s still a place for compliance standards – “guardrails” as he calls them – but they’re one of the available tools, not the end point.
+Mature organizations are able to “reduce noise and focus more effectively on truly high-risk concerns, choose cost-effective solutions for the risk management priorities, and execute reliably,” Jack says.

 Jack pioneered the FAIR standard to give a solid foundation for prioritizing and communicating cyber and technology risk management through quantifying risk in financial terms.